hashpass-tech/lukas.lat/UNISWAP_V4_DEPLOYMENT.md

 1. **LukasHook Contract**: Custom hook that implements stabilization logic during swaps
 2. **Peg Monitoring**: Hook monitors price deviations and triggers stabilization
-3. **Dynamic Fees**: Hook can adjust fees based on market conditions
+3. **beforeInitialize**: Validates pool parameters on creation
-4. **Liquidity Management**: Hook controls liquidity provision and removal
+4. **afterSwap**: Monitors every swap and triggers StabilizerVault when needed

 **V3 does not support hooks**, making it incompatible with our protocol design.